Harnessing the Power of Storytelling for Nonprofit Success

 The Elements of a Powerful Nonprofit Story

-You don’t need a full production crew or a documentary to share a story that lands.
+You don’t need a full production crew or a documentary to share a story that resonates.
 What you do need is intention, clarity, and a few key ingredients:

 1. A Clear Protagonist